-If the consensus rating and its independent (default based) alternative show low agreement, one can construct a proxy of consensus rating in a way close in spirit to the way the original consensus rating built.
-As the original consensus rating consists of two components - the data (ratings) and the method (algorithm) of aggregation, - it is reasonable to ask if close proxy can be obtained by altering these components.
-In particular, can the close proxy be constructed from non-rating data, for example, by predicted ratings?
+If the consensus rating and its independent (default based) alternative show low agreement, a proxy of the consensus rating can be constructed in a way close in spirit to the original consensus rating.
+As the original consensus rating consists of two components - the data (ratings) and the method (algorithm) of aggregation - it is reasonable to ask if a close proxy can be obtained by altering these components.
+In particular, can a close proxy be constructed from non-rating data, for example, by predicted ratings?

-One of the generally accepted tools for assessing and prediction ratings is the econometric models of ordered choice, for example, ordered logit model.
-A credit rating of i-th entity assigned by particular CRA is modeled by variable y_i depending on variable.
+One of the generally accepted tools for assessing and predicting ratings is the econometric models of ordered choice, for example, an ordered logit model.
+The credit rating of the i-th entity assigned by a particular CRA is modeled by variable y_i depending on the variable.